-We have determined that the most reasonable effort we can make to determine the mines or locations of origin of our Necessary Conflict Minerals is to seek information from our direct suppliers about the
+We have determined that the most reasonable effort we can make to determine the mines or locations of origin of our Necessary Conflict Minerals is to seek information from our direct suppliers about the smelters and refiners and the countries of origin of the Necessary Conflict Minerals in our hardware product supply chain and to request they ask their own suppliers for this information.

-2. Facilities used to process the necessary conflict minerals
+2. Facilities used to process the Necessary Conflict Minerals

 As a result of our due diligence, we collected information from our hardware product suppliers about some but not all of the smelters and refiners that process our Necessary Conflict Minerals.
-Approximately 80% of the suppliers from which we requested information indicated that their responses were at a company level.
+Approximately 91% of the suppliers that responded to our request for information indicated that their responses were at a company level.
 The others provided information at a product or user-defined level.
-Some of them identified smelters and refiners that source at least some of their conflict minerals in the Covered Countries, and some of those smelters are on the CSFI's list of certified "compliant" smelters.
+Some suppliers identified smelters and refiners that source at least some of their conflict minerals in the Covered Countries, and some of those smelters are on the CSFI's list of certified "compliant" smelters.
 However, based on the information we received from our suppliers, we were unable to confirm that the Necessary Conflict Minerals in products sold to us were processed by any particular smelter or refiner.

-3. Countries of origin of our necessary conflict minerals
+3. Countries of origin of our Necessary Conflict Minerals